 This scenario will not necessarily happen, but it cannot be entirely excluded either.
-Capital-output ratios and capital shares have no strong reason to be constant.
+Capitaloutput ratios and capital shares have no strong reason to be constant.
 Since domestic saving rates s and output growth rates g vary for all sorts of reasons over time and across countries, it is natural to expect β_k to vary widely.
 Small departures from standard Cobb-Douglas assumptions then imply that the capital share $\alpha = r\beta_k$ can also vary substantially.
-It is natural to imagine that σ was much less than 1 in the eighteenth and nineteenth centuries and became larger than 1 in the twentieth and twenty-first centuries.
-One expects a higher elasticity of substitution in high-tech economies where there are lots of alternative uses and forms for capital.
+It is natural to imagine that σ was much less than 1 in the 18th-19th centuries and became larger than 1 in the 20th-21st centuries.
+One expects a higher elasticity of substitution in high-tech economies where there are lots of alternative uses and forms for capital.68